-Let’s face it, the overall appearance of our bodies in general cause us lots of stress and hard work, particularly when body fat percentages are involved.
+Let’s face it, the appearance of our bodies in general can cause us lots of stress and hard work, particularly when body fat percentages are involved.
 Calculating calorie consumption, however, is far easier said than done, so to help you, we’ve compiled a few handy tips.

 Essential reading: Top fitness trackers and health gadgets

 Every single day, countless people struggle with their weight, usually because of the fact that they’re simply carrying too much of it and not anywhere near enough muscle.
 People think that losing fat and gaining muscle is all about looking good.
 Whilst that is indeed a handy bonus, in reality, losing fat and building muscle is all about maintaining optimal levels of health and fitness at any age.